gjr80/weewx-stackedwindrose/readme.txt

 Manual Installation Instructions

-1)  Download the Stacked Windrose Image Generator for weewx extension from the Stacked Windrose Image Generator for weewx GitHub repositry.
+1)  Download the Stacked Windrose Image Generator for Weewx extension from the Stacked Windrose Image Generator for Weewx GitHub repositry.
+The extension package is named stackedwindrose-X.Y.Z.tar.gz and can be found on the Releases page.

 2)  Extract the files from the tar.gz file:

     $ tar -zxvf stackedwindrose-X.Y.Z.tar.gz

 3)  Copy files as follows:

     $ cp bin/user/imageStackedWindRose.py $BIN_ROOT/user
     $ cp -R skins/* $SKIN_ROOT